kb-dk/ds-solr/paper/experience.md

 form](https://en.wikipedia.org/wiki/Database_normalization).
 Bibliographical
 data may *for instance* describe texts that

-* have one or more titles, each having different type (main title, subtitle, transcribed title, uniform title to iterate some of the frequently used ones)
+* have one or more titles, each having different type (main title, subtitle, translated title, transcribed title, uniform title to iterate some of the frequently used ones)
 * may have one or more authors that may be persons or organizations
 * each of which may have dates of birth and death
 * and an affiliation

-If we were using a RDBMS, the data on persons could be stored in one database table, the titles in another and there could be a third table keeping track (through foreign keys) of each persons relations to the works to which they've contributed.
+If we were using a RDBMS, the data on persons could be stored in one database table, the titles in another and there could be a third table keeping track (through joins and foreign keys) of each person's relations to the works to which they've contributed.
 Someone made the illustrations, someone else wrote the texts.
 A third one made the graphical design.

 For a portrait photograph we have one person being the photographer, and another being the subject.
 The data on the subject can be as